 IF YOU ARE A FREEPORT RESIDENT:

 The Freeport Community Library is supported by the taxpayers of Freeport.
 Freeport residents and/or property owners are eligible for a free library card.
 Library cards can be obtained in person during regular library hours and are valid for one year.
 Proof of residence (drivers license, lease, utility bill or current tax bill), valid picture ID, and adult application form are required for a library card.
-Children age of 6 and older may be issued a card when in the company of parent/guardian with appropriate ID and a completed child application form.
-Exceptions for students without ID may be made at the discretion of the Youth Services Librarian.
+Children age 5 and older may be issued a card when in the company of parent/guardian with appropriate ID and a completed child application form.
+Children age 13 and older may be issued a card without the company of a parent/guardian.

 The Freeport Community Library will not issue a library card if the applicant owes over $10.00 in fines or any billed items to any other Maine library.
 All outstanding fines and fees must be resolved before a Freeport card can be issued.